-If a car has performance figures worth bragging about, nine times out of 10, you can tell from miles away.
-Flared arches, massive hood scoops, cavernous cooling vents and, of course, an overzealous rear wing — all billboards announcing spec-sheet prowess to the world.
+If a car has performance worth bragging about, nine times out of 10, you can tell from miles away.
+Flared arches, massive hood scoops, cavernous cooling vents and, of course, an overzealous rear wing — they're all billboards announcing spec-sheet prowess to the world.
 It's automotive peacocking at its finest.

 Below are 10 sleeper cars from the past decade that patiently, quietly yearn for when the light turns green.

 Essentially a two-door Chevy from Down Under with a Corvette engine, the Aughts-era GTO gave no impression that it could compete with cars at twice the price (other than its historic name).

 Just because a 3 Series doesn’t wear an M badge doesn’t mean it can’t hang with sports cars.
 The 335i sat just below the M3 in the lineup, and was considered the benchmark for the "standard" German sport sedan.
 Both the E90 and F30 generations pack a wallop.

 Subaru WRX (2007-2011)